Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Extracting a monotone from each instance of the anomaly

 \section{Extracting a monotone from each instance of the anomaly}

 As mentioned in the main text, one can define LOSR monotones which capture features of the LOSR preorder that are not captured by LOCC monotones simply by repurposing each of the known examples of ``anomalies of nonlocality''.
 We now define a few such monotones explicitly.
 Each example of the anomaly involves a particular nonlocality-witnessing function, that is, a real-valued function over boxes for which there is a threshold value that attests to the box being nonlocal.
-The natural monotone {\em over quantum states} corresponding to that function is obtained by a yield-construction~\cite{Gonda2019Monotones}, in which one computes the maximum value of that function over all boxes that can be generated using LOSR operations from the given state.
-The resulting function from states to the real numbers is an LOSR-entanglement monotone, due to the explicit maximization over LOSR operations in the definition.
+The natural monotone {\em over quantum states} corresponding to that function is obtained by a yield-construction~\cite{gonda2023monotones}, in which one computes the maximum value of that function over all boxes that can be generated using LOSR operations from the given state.
+The resulting function over states is an LOSR-entanglement monotone, due to the explicit maximization over LOSR operations in the definition.

-In the first anomaly we listed above, the function which was used to witness the nonlocality of a given box was the maximum probability with which that box could run Hardy's version of Bell's theorem.
+In the first anomaly we listed below Eq.~\eqref{notconv}, the function which was used to witness the nonlocality of a given box was the maximum probability with which that box could run Hardy's version of Bell's theorem.
 Denoting this function $f_{\rm prob Hardy}$, one can define an LOSR monotone {\em for states} as follows:

 where $\tau$ is any LOSR operation taking states to boxes.
-As an aside, it is worth noting that the monotone $M_{\rm NPR}$ from Ref.~\cite{ourLOSRproject}, which is defined for boxes, is maximized by a particular Hardy box (defined in Table~4 of Ref.~\cite{ourLOSRproject}).
+As an aside, it is worth noting that the monotone $M_{\rm NPR}$ from Ref.~\cite{wolfe2020quantifying}, which is defined for boxes, is maximized by a particular Hardy box (defined in Table~4 of Ref.~\cite{wolfe2020quantifying}).
 Hence, another relevant LOSR monotone for states can be defined as follows:

 where $\tau$ is any LOSR operation taking states to boxes.